Dracula: Prince of Darkness: Plot

 Later that night, Alan investigates a noise and follows Klove to the crypt, where Klove kills him and mixes his blood with Dracula's ashes, reviving the Count.
 Klove entices Helen to the crypt, where she becomes Dracula's first victim.
 The next morning, Charles and Diana can find no trace of Alan, Helen, or Klove.
 Charles takes Diana to a woodsman's hut and then returns to the castle to search for Alan and Helen.
 Klove tricks Diana into returning to the castle.
 Charles finds Alan's body in a trunk in the crypt.
 It is now dark and Dracula rises.
 Diana encounters Helen, who, now one of the undead, attacks her.
 Dracula enters and warns Helen away from Diana.
 Charles struggles with Dracula until Diana realizes that her crucifix is an effective weapon against vampires.
 Charles improvises a larger cross and drives Dracula away.
-They escape from the castle in a carriage but lose control on the steep roads.
+They escape from the castle in a carriage but lose control on the rough ground as they go off the road.
 The carriage crashes and Diana is knocked unconscious.
 Charles carries her for several hours through the woods until they are rescued by Father Sandor, who takes them to his abbey.

 Klove arrives at the abbey in a wagon carrying two coffins containing Dracula and Helen but is denied admission by the monks, by the order of Sandor, who knows that the vampires will try to gain entry.
-Ludwig, a patient at the abbey, is in thrall to Dracula and invites the Count inside.
+Ludwig, a patient at the abbey, is slave to Dracula and invites the Count inside.
 Helen convinces Diana to open the window and let her in, claiming to have escaped from Dracula.
 Diana does so and Helen bites her arm.
 Dracula drags Helen off, as he wants Diana for himself.
 Charles bursts into the room and drives the vampires out.
 Sandor sterilizes the bite with the heat from an oil lamp, then puts silver crucifixes in the two coffins to prevent the vampires from coming back.
 Sandor captures Helen and drives a stake through her heart, killing her.
 Ludwig lures Diana into Dracula's presence, where the Count hypnotizes her into removing her crucifix.
 Dracula coerces her to drink his blood from his bare chest, but Charles returns in time to prevent it, forcing Dracula to flee with the unconscious Diana.

 Charles and Sandor arm themselves and follow on horseback.
 A shortcut allows them to get in front of Dracula's wagon and stop it.
 Charles shoots Klove, who has apparently removed Sandor's crucifixes from the coffins, but the horses gallop off to the castle.
 Diana is rescued while Dracula's coffin is thrown onto the ice that covers the moat.
 Charles attempts to stake Dracula, but the Count springs out of his coffin and attacks him.
 Sandor shoots the ice and it breaks.
 Diana rescues Charles, and Dracula sinks into the freezing waters and drowns.